chinenual/synergize/docs/HARDWARE.md

 | Right On | Even Parity |
 | Neither On | Error detected on serial board |

+The Synergy always uses one start and stop bit.

 ### Flow Control

 The Synergy uses DTR and CTS ("hardware flow control").

 ## My configuration